 Analysts say that future ERP systems will be a collection of integrated applications that can be composed and recomposed based on a business’s changing needs.
 Unlike traditional monolithic ERP, which can take years to implement projects, and even minor corrections take weeks, the strategy of composite ERP systems gives you the option to quickly implement the necessary functions in individual applications and connect them to the greater system.

 The approach also aims to achieve more flexibility in development and implementation by utilizing system components from the applications of various suppliers, offering hybrid, local, or cloud rollouts.
-For example, swapping HCM, CRM, or supply chain functions provided by ERP suppliers for a specialized solution developed for that function area.
+For example, swapping HCM, CRM, or supply chain functions provided by ERP suppliers for a specialized solution developed for that functional area.

 In the 1C environment, a model is understood as the ideology for building an application.
 It includes ways to build data structures, the types of connections between data, principles of data manipulation, forms for describing business logic, ways of connecting data with interface objects, dividing functionality into system levels, and much more.

-In this way, all components (1C applications) of the integrated system of solutions on the 1C:Enterprise platform strictly follow the accepted model, ensuring their uniformity, predictable behavior, and effective cooperation.
+In this way, all components (1C applications) of the integrated system of solutions on the 1C:Enterprise platform strictly follow the accepted model, ensuring uniformity, predictable behavior, and effective cooperation.

 Besides the model, the platform’s multitier architecture facilitates combining 1C solutions into a system.
 It has three logic levels: